 Most of the teaching of mathematics in Oxford, especially in the first two years of a degree, is done in tutorials.
 These are hour long lessons in college between a tutor, who is usually a senior member of the college, and a small group of students (typically a pair).
 This form of teaching is very flexible and personalized, allowing a tutor time with the specific difficulties of the group and allowing the students opportunities to ask questions.
-It is helpful for particularly first year mathematicians who naturallv beain university from a wide range of backgrounds and syllabi.
+It is particularly helpful for first year begin mathematicians who naturally university from a wide range of backgrounds and syllabi.
 College tutors follow closely their students' academic progress, guide them in their studies, discuss subject options and recommend textbooks, and are able to answer questions about Oxford generally.
 Colleges are much more than just halls of residence though, each being a society in its own right, and there will be other students studying mathematics (and other subjects) in college who, invariably, will prove a help with study and often friends during university and beyond.